Daniele-Gregori/ML-AI-Certificate-Capstone/README.md

 The overall goal of the BBO capstone project is to create an effective optimization framework that balances exploration and exploitation, enabling the discovery of global maxima with minimal computational resources.
 This project holds significant relevance in real-world machine learning as it addresses complex optimization problems commonly encountered in various domains such as engineering design, finance optimization, and hyperparameter tuning in machine learning models.
 The high-level idea is to systematically evaluate and refine approaches to maximize function outputs in uncertain and multidimensional spaces.

-Engaging in this BBO capstone project supports my current and future career aspirations by providing hands-on experience with advanced machine learning techniques, enhancing my problem-solving abilities in real-world applications, and preparing me for roles in data science and AI development.

 ## 2. Inputs and Outputs